isabel-gnagy/isabel-gnagy/README.md

 Associate Software Engineer
 ---------------------------

 I originally enrolled at John Carroll University as a Biology major but switched to computer science two weeks before classes started.
 That was, thus far, the best decision I've made.
 While attending JCU, I worked hard and was determined to graduate early.
 I took on a few 18-credit semesters and summer classes to achieve my goal.
-I was able to get out early by a whole year.
+I graduated early by a whole year.
 Can you tell that I'm very proud of myself for it?
 I hope to never stop learning and growing.
 Being in CS provided me with this opportunity and I couldn't be happier!

 *   🌍 I'm based in Cleveland
 *   😄 Pronouns: She/ Her/ Hers
 *   🌊 Fun fact: I'm a Certified SCUBA Diver
 *   🖥️  See my portfolio at [github.io](http://isabel-gnagy.github.io/)
-*   🧠  I'm learning JavaScript vs jQuery.
+*   🧠  I'm learning JavaScript and jQuery.
 Next: TypeScript

 ### Skills
 <p align="left">